-Work closely with marine biologists at the Great white shark capital of the world, Gansbaai in the southern Cape of South Africa.
-Be part of ongoing projects around the off-shore Dyer Island and study the behavior and population parameters of Great White sharks, Cape Fur seals, whales, dolphins, and other marine life, assist with penguin conservation, enjoy shark cage diving and whale watching.
-This program forms part of the Great White Shark Research, Oceanographic Research Institute, Dyer Island Conservation Trust, African Penguin Conservation Nests, African Penguin & Seabird Sanctuary, Baited Remote Underwater Video Systems, South African Seabird Centre, Marine Animal Rescues, and the Education program DEEP.
+Work closely with marine biologists at the Great white shark capital of the world, Gansbaai in the southern Cape.
+Be part of ongoing projects that study shark behavior, Cape Fur seals, whales and other marine life, assist with penguin conservation, enjoy shark cage diving and whale watching.

 Some of the duties on the boats:

 - Shark ID, general shark and bird photos